Working in Russia Working as a student and getting a job as a graduate

 More ideas and commentary are available from TrevorAbroad - a website launched by an SRAS graduate to extol the virtues of living, working, learning, and volunteering abroad!

-As a foreigner, there will be more legal restrictions to your staying in Russia long-term and especially to working in Russia.
 All countries place additional restrictions on foreigners living and working in their countries and Russia is no different.
-You'll also find that you'll have some additional complications in the logistics of managing finances and accounts, etc. Here are some of the major issues and how deal with them.
+You'll also find that you'll have some additional complications in the logistics of managing finances, private retirement accounts, etc. Here are some of the major issues and how deal with them.

 A. Work Places The Russian job marketworks much like those everywhere else: call, fax/email your resume, build and utilize contacts, and keep your fingers crossed.
 However, bear in mind that wages are often low, even at western companies and there are usually Russians who can do your job better for less.
-However, there are relatively few native English speakers looking to relocate to Russia long-term, so the jobs that are open to such applicants are often relatively easy to land - and advancement will probably come at a rate impossible at most companies in "developed" economies.
+However, there are relatively few native English speakers looking to relocate to Russia long-term, so the jobs that are open to such applicants are often relatively easy to land - and advancement will probably come at a rate impossible to match in most "developed" economies.

 B. Visas and Work Permits It is illegal to work without a work visa and permit.
 If you find a professional job, your company may supply these.
 It is not possible to obtain a work visa and permit independently - these must be issued on the basis of an employment contract with a licensed Russian business.
 While we cannot encourage the practice, working "under the table" in unofficial and undocumented jobs has been common for foreigners and Russians alike.
 However, the practice for foreigners has been greatly limited by limits on the amount of time that can be spent in Russia on tourist and business (or commercial) visas.

 Americans on the new three-year business or tourist visas can stay for up to six months at a time for a three-year period.
-Most foreigners who enter Russia on business visas are only allowed to stay for three months out of the first six-month half of their yearlong business visa, and for another three months during the second six-month half.
-Tourist visas are good for only 30 days.
-These regulations make long-term employment in Russia on these easy-to-obtain visas difficult.
+(Most foreigners who enter Russia on business visas are only allowed to stay for three months out of the first six-month half of their yearlong business visa, and for another three months during the second six-month half.
+Many tourist visas are good for only 30 days.)
+These regulations make long-term employment in Russia on these easy-to-obtain visas difficult (and it's still illegal).

-The immigration authorities also now have computerized databases at most major entry points to keep track of whether foreigners are overstaying their 3-month limits.
-If caught overstaying a visa or working illegally in Russia, foreigners are fined and deported by the Federal Migration Service.
-See our guide to Russian visas for more information on what you can and can't do with a student, commercial, and work visa.
+The immigration authorities also now have computerized databases at most major entry points to keep track of whether foreigners are overstaying their limits.
+If caught overstaying a visa or working illegally in Russia, foreigners can be fined and/or deported by the Federal Migration Service.
+They can also then block your entry back into Russia for several years.
+See our guide to Russian visas for more information on what you can and can't do with a student, business, tourist, and work visa.

 If you need to send money home, you can use Western Union, but that’s expensive and requires a spravka, a slip of paper that proves where you got the money.
 If you are working "unofficially" you will not have a spravka, nor will your employer want to give you one.
-You can open a bank account and transfer money but this can be expensive too (an international bank transfer could cost up to $40 plus 1.5% of the total sum being transferred).
+You can make international transfers from a Russian bank account, but this can be expensive too (an international bank transfer could cost up to $40 plus 1.5% of the total sum being transferred, plus intermediary fees).
 The best option, if you need to have your money based in America, is to arrange to have your check mailed or direct-deposited to your bank account in your home country.
-You can then withdraw any cash you need from an ATM in Russia (although there will likely be international transaction fees on these operations).
-Find out more from our guide to currency and finance in Russia.
+You can then withdraw any cash you need from an ATM in Russia.
+Although there will likely be international transaction fees on these operations, these are generally more manageable than money transfer costs if you make large withdrawals each time.
+Find out more from our guide to budgets and finance in Russia.

-D. Income Taxes If you are an American citizen, you are required to pay taxes on your worldwide income.
+D. Income Taxes Russian: Foreigners who have been in Russia for less than 180 days of year pay 30% tax.
+Foreigners who spend more than 180 days of year (refered to as "tax citizens"), pay a flat tax of 13%.
+Your employer will usually file this for you, but you should verify this when signing your contract.
+US: If you are an American citizen, you are required to pay taxes on your worldwide income.
 You must declare any income you earn in Russia on your annual US tax return.
 However, in order to ease the tax burden on US citizens living abroad, the IRS allows a $95,100 deduction to all citizens living abroad under the Foreign Income Exclusion.
-If you earn above this amount, then the 13% flat tax you pay in Russia (your employer will usually file this for you, but you should verify this when signing your contract) will count as a deduction on any taxes you must pay to the IRS.
+If you earn above this amount, then the 13% flat tax you pay in Russia will count as a deduction on any taxes you must pay to the IRS.
 For practical purposes, this means you would have to earn above $170,000 per year before you owe anything to the IRS.
 But even if you owe nothing, you still need to file a yearly tax return.
 More info from the IRS is here.
 You may want to have a professional do your taxes, at least for the first couple of years so that you can see how to put everything in order.
 It will generally cost $300-550 for an accountant to prepare your tax return.
 Some firms specializing in this are RVYAccounting, ExpatCPA, and Taxforexpats.com.
 Once you see how it's done, you can more comfortably do your own taxes with software like TurboTax (make sure you get a package that will handle the Foreign Income Exclusion and any other special needs you may have).

-V. Residency: For the Really Long Haul Russian temporary residence permits are good for up to three years and allow you to live and work in Russia (taking the place of a visa and a work permit).
-The process of obtaining a temporary residency permit is more difficult than getting a visa (it involves getting medical tests, police checks, and other documentation).
-They are also rationed via a quota system - if you are applying in a high-demand area such as Moscow, getting on the quota can be a difficult proposition in itself, not to mention what you'll need to do to collect all the needed stamps and documents from Russian offices.
+V. Residency: For the Really Long Haul Russian temporary residence permits are good for up to three years, are renewable, and allow you to live and work in Russia (taking the place of a visa and a work permit).
+The process of obtaining a temporary residency permit is much more difficult than getting a visa (it involves getting medical tests, police checks, and other documentation).
+They are also rationed via a quota system - if you are applying in a high-demand area such as Moscow, getting on the quota can be very difficult, and you must apply in the area you will live in.
+Even if you get on the quota, you'll need to collect multifarious documentation, stamps, signatures, and more from Russian government offices.
 If you do not speak Russian, you will need to find someone to help you with the process.
 However, for those who wish to stay in Russia for many years and do not wish to be tied to one company, this may be worth it.
 Once you have temporary residency, you may apply for "permanent residency" (good for up to five years and renewable).
 You can find a step-by-step guide on how to get a temporary residency permit in the book How to Get a Job in Russia: a practical guide for native English speakers.

 USAJobs.gov This is the federal government's central website for job postings.
 Try entering "Russian" in the "keywords" field and see what comes up!